PDMS Quake valves and co: a review

 PDMS pneumatic microvalves have been introduced for the first time in 2000 almost simultaneously by Stephen’s Quake group (Quake microvalves) and by Hosokawa and Maeda («doormat» microvalves).
 Since then, similar systems listed here from Au’s excellent review have been designed using different geometry.

 Need advice to control microfluidic valves?

 Each of them involves different advantages and drawbacks but they are all based on the same principle: the pressure-driven deformation of a soft material (generally PDMS) that clogs or releases liquid flows into microsystems.

 Figure 2 :Microscopy image of activated Quake valve from

 The Quake microvalve is the most commonly used pneumatic microvalve.
 It involves a bilayer PDMS microfluidic chip.
 Liquid flows inside the bottom layer while the upper layer integrates an air network.
-When activated, this last can selectively compress and clog channels of the fluidic layer, which enables fluid motion’s control.
+When activated, the latter can selectively compress and clog channels of the fluidic layer, which enables fluid motion control.
 Quake valves show high potential for some microfluidic applications.

 «Doormat» style bilayer micro-valves